Mehgugs/lacord/README.md

 ## Example

-This example sends lines inputed at the terminal to discord over a supplied webhook.
+This example sends lines inputed at the terminal to Discord over a supplied webhook.

 ```lua
 local api = require"lacord.api"